leualemax/seed-webapi/README.md

-# SEED Restfull webapi with Sails.Js and Passport.js
+# SEED Restful api with Sails.Js and Passport.js

 created for fast development start.